');

 About Maunaloa, HI

-Maunaloa is a small community in Hawaii with a population of 292 residents.
-The median household income is $55,455 per year, which is near the national average.
-The median age in Maunaloa is 32.3 years.
+Maunaloa is a small community located in Hawaii with a population of 292 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $55,455 per year, which is 26% below the national median of $75,149.
+The median age of 32.3 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Maunaloa Ranks in Hawaii